-No matter how well your job interview is going, the question on salary expectations will still be nerve-wracking.
+No matter how well your job interview is going, it will still be nerve-wracking when you’re asked ‘What are your salary expectations?’.
 It’s such a simple question, yet very difficult to know how to answer.
 You want a good salary, but don’t want to go too high and put yourself out of range.
 If you are too safe with your answer, you could end up earning less than you need to cover your living costs.
 You could even sabotage your chances of getting the job by not putting your salary expectations high enough.
 Your interviewer wants to know that you value your own work and capabilities.

 Remember, when this question comes up, it’s usually a good sign.
 It means that the interviewer is really considering you for the role.
 If you do get asked for your salary expectations, try not to panic.
 If you’ve prepared using the tips below, you should be able to tackle the question with confidence.

-Why do interviewers ask for your salary expectations?
+Why do interviewers ask ‘What are your salary expectations?’

 The main reason is, of course, that they need to know if they can afford to employ you.
 They need to know if it’s worth the time and money to interview and negotiate with you and then give you the training you’ll need for your role as well as paying your salary.
 Recruiting an employee can be an expensive process.

 They may be looking to secure a bargain with your salary.
 Be on the lookout for this and consider if you want to work for a company that is keen to pay its employees less than the going rate.

 Even if interviewers know exactly how much they are going to offer their chosen candidate and there is no room for negotiation, they may still ask for salary expectations.
 This is so they can find out a little bit about you.
 Do you place value in your work?
 Are you confident enough to enter into a bit of negotiation?
 Or will you just accept their first offer no matter how low it is?